edion-org/edion-org.github.io/index.md

 You can contact Olivia by emailing **omonne at edion period io**.

+## Liam McGillycuddy
+Liam is completing his master's degree in Urban & Economic Geography at Utrecht University.
+His knowledge regarding the interaction of social and technical systems has developed throughout his academic career, reflecting a desire to ethically and dilligently employ technical solutions within social niches.
+He also brings experience in visual design and marketing, exemplified in work for various individual clients and organizations like Oikocredit.

+You can contact Liam by emailing **lmcg at edion period io**.

-The duo's combined skills set, rooted in AI and amplified by real-world applications in crypto and DeFi, are the driving forces propelling Edion to pioneer transformative educational solutions.
+The trio's combined expertise—spanning AI, urban and economic geography, visual design, and real-world applications in crypto and DeFi—forms the robust backbone of Edion.
+This diverse skill set fuels our mission to pioneer transformative educational solutions that are not only innovative but also deeply rooted in ethical practices and real-world applicability.

 ---
 # Our Current Focus